-- (f) the annual policy development plan developed by the Political Policy Strategy Subcommittee of the National Policy and Platform Committee; - (g) the membership fees and procedures set by the National Board of Directors; - (h) the determination by the National Board of Directors of the sharing of membership fees and other revenues between the Party, the PTAs, the EDAs and the Commissions. - (2) The Council of Presidents may propose amendments to this Constitution in accordance with Section 76.
+- (f) the annual policy development plan developed by the Political Policy Strategy Subcommittee of the National Policy and Platform Committee; - (g) the membership fees and procedures set by the National Board of Directors; - (h) the determination by the National Board of Directors of the sharing of membership fees and other revenues between the Party, the PTAs, the EDAs and the Commissions. - (2) The Council of Presidents may propose amendments to this Constitution in accordance with Section 84.

-18 Officers of the Council of Presidents
+26 Officers of the Council of Presidents

-- (1) The National President is the Chair of the Council of Presidents. - (2) The Council of Presidents may appoint a Deputy Chair to assist the Chair. - (3) The National President as the Chair of the Council of Presidents is responsible to: - (a) preside at meetings of the Council of Presidents; - (b) after consultation with the Leader, establish an annual schedule of meetings of the Council of Presidents and set the date and place for each meeting of the Council of Presidents; - (c) send notice of the date and place of each Council of Presidents meeting to all members of the Council of Presidents and publish the notice on the public website of the Party at least 41 days before the meeting; and - (d) send a tentative agenda for each Council of Presidents meeting to all members of the Council of Presidents at least 27 days before the meeting. - (4) The Deputy Chair of the Council of Presidents is responsible to: - (a) assist the Chair of the Council of Presidents as required; and - (b) perform any other duties assigned by the Council of Presidents.
+- (1) The Chair of the Council of Presidents shall be a sitting EDA President or a chair of a Commission, elected by the Council of Presidents in accordance with the bylaws of the Council of Presidents. - (2) The Council of Presidents may elect a Deputy Chair (who shall be an EDA President or a chair of a Commission) to assist the Chair. - (3) The Chair of the Council of Presidents is responsible to: - (a) preside at meetings of the Council of Presidents; - (b) after consultation with the Leader, establish an annual schedule of virtual and/or teleconference meetings of the Council of Presidents and set the date for each meeting of the Council of Presidents; - (c) send notice of the date of each Council of Presidents meeting to all members of the Council of Presidents and publish the notice on the public website of the Party at least 41 days before the meeting; and - (d) send a tentative agenda for each Council of Presidents meeting to all members of the Council of Presidents at least 27 days before the meeting. - (4) The Deputy Chair of the Council of Presidents is responsible to: - (a) assist the Chair of the Council of Presidents as required; and - (b) perform any other duties assigned by the Council of Presidents. - (5) The secretary of the Council of Presidents is responsible to: - (a) provide input to the National Board of Directors prior to the appointment of a Chief Electoral Officer, under Subparagraph 31(1)(d)(vi), who shall plan, organize and make all arrangements necessary for the conduct of a vote for the election of the officers of the Council of Presidents; - (b) administer the records of meetings of the Council of Presidents; and